motekulo/daisyPodal/README.md

 # daisyPodal

 The idea is to have a guitar pedal that will run patches prototyped on a Daisy Pod.
+I've started with making it through hole and accessible to build.

 ## Thanks

 For hardware thanks to work on the Dasiy Petal, the Terrarium and most of all [Keith Shepherd](https://github.com/bkshepherd) who really knows what he's doing :)

 For software thanks to Graham Wakefield and Gregory Taylor for [Generating Sound and Organizing Time](https://cycling74.com/books/go).

 ## Things to do - v0.1 to 0.2